MarvvanPal/HydroShift/README.md

 We are using Microsoft Visual Studio 2019, [Unity](https://unity.com/) and [MRTK3](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/mrtk3-overview/).
 The MRTK3-approach keeps the door open to work crossplatform.
 With this, we can maybe avoid environmental changes.
 The downside of this is that we are more or less forced to use **Microsoft Windows**, but maybe we are able to enable our MacOS and Linux-Users through cloud-solutions like [shadow.tech](shadow.tech).
 Hardwarewise we are focusing on Microsoft Hololens 2 primarly.
-Additionally we can expand it to Meta Quest 2 and maybe Meta Quest Pro.
+Additionally we maybe expand it to Meta Quest 2.